ProcStack/procPromo_ShaderPack/ReadMe.md

 Ayo, I'm Kevin

-This is my first shader pack for Optifine,
+This is my first shader pack for Optifine, (now with Iris support!)
 <br/>&nbsp; It's been quite a journey so far.

 I wanted to build the backbone for a general purpose shader pack.